Southern Pacific dry forests

 The Southern Pacific dry forests is a tropical dry broadleaf forest ecoregion in southern Mexico.

 Geography

 The Southern Pacific dry forests occupy the coastal lowlands and foothills along the Pacific coast of Southern Mexico.
 The Balsas River marks the western boundary of the ecoregion.
 The ecoregion extends inland to include the Oaxaca Valley.
 The ecoregion ranges from sea level to 1400 meters elevation.
-Higher-elevation areas of the northern mountains, including the Sierra Madre del Sur, Sierra Madre de Oaxaca, and the Sierra Madre de Chiapas, are home to montane pine-oak forests and moist forests.
+The ecoregion is bounded on the north by mountains, including the Sierra Madre del Sur, Sierra Madre de Oaxaca, and the Sierra Madre de Chiapas, which are home to montane pine-oak forests and moist forests.

 Cities in the ecoregion include Oaxaca, Acapulco, and Zihuatanejo.

 Climate

 The climate is tropical and semi-arid to sub-humid.
 Rainfall averages 800 mm per year, falling mostly during the summer rainy season.

 Flora

 The typical vegetation in the ecoregion is tropical dry deciduous forest.
 Most trees lose their leaves during the winter dry season.
 Characteristic trees of the lowlands, typically on limestone-derived soils, are Brosimum alicastrum, Sideroxylon persimile, Godmania aesculifolia, Manilkara zapota, Pterocarpus acapulcensis, Licania arborea, Tabebuia palmeri, Pseudobombax palmeri, Bombax ellipticum, and Plumeria rubra.
 Foothill forests on soils derived from igneous rocks include Lysiloma divaricatum, Bursera excelsa, and Bursera fagaroides, with Ceiba aesculifolia, Comocladia macrophylla, and Trichilia americana.

 The southeastern portion of the ecoregion, along the border of Oaxaca and Chiapas, has a subhumid climate, and average annual rainfall of 1040-1600 mm per year.
-Characteristic trees of the subhumid forests are plumajillo (Alvaradoa amorphoides), cacho de toro (Bucida macrostachya), brasil (Haematoxylum brasiletto), carnero (Coccoloba floribunda), mulato (Bursera simaruba), copalillo (Bursera bipinnata) and mezquite (Prosopis juliflora).
+Characteristic trees of the subhumid forests are plumajillo (Alvaradoa amorphoides), cacho de toro (Bucida macrostachya), brasil (Haematoxylum brasiletto), carnero (Coccoloba floribunda), mulato (Bursera simaruba), copalillo (Bursera bipinnata) and mezquite (Neltuma juliflora).